iqual-ch/drupal-platform/docs/configuration.md

 4. Add a server in the administration backend of the Drupal Search API module (`/admin/config/search/search-api/add-server`).
 Use `solr` as server (and system) name, as well as host.
 Use `site_search` as Solr core name.

-5. Download the core configuration and add it to the project repository (e.g. with version `9`):
+5. Download the core configuration and add it to the project repository (e.g. including major version `9`):

 ```bash
 drush solr-gsc solr config.zip 9